What is a normal WISMO rate?

 6 min read

-WISMO, or Where is my Order?, queries are some of the common questions that a retailer has to deal with – but they are also some of the most frustrating.
+WISMO, or Where is my Order?, questions are some of the common inquiries that a retailer has to deal with – but they are also some of the most frustrating.

 Another reason they are frustrating is because, for an agent, the process for dealing with a WISMO request is pretty simple and repetitive.
 It’s usually something like this:

-Therefore it is in a retailer’s interest to have as few WISMO queries as possible.
-It’s inevitable that anyone shipping anything will have delays and packages going missing, so it’s impossible to get down to 0 WISMO queries.
+Therefore it is in a retailer’s interest to have as few WISMO questions as possible.
+It’s inevitable that anyone shipping anything will have delays and packages going missing, so it’s impossible to get down to 0 WISMO questions.
 But what does normal look like?

 To find out we took a look at our customer data.
 Our AI automatically detects the intent in a customer query, so we are able to detect when a question is a WISMO query (e.g. “I can’t find my package”), and then our customers can create a Flow to deal with these questions.

-What is an average WISMO rate in a typical month?
+What is an average WISMO rate in a typical month for customer satisfaction?

 We started by looking at the calendar month just gone, March 2023.
 Across DigitalGenius we saw that the number of WISMO queries from customers was 21% on average.